will-farrell/Engl.105-Unit.3/README.md

 The first three notebooks have been adapted from the excellent lessons created by the staff at the [Research Hub](https://library.unc.edu/data/) of UNC's Davis Library.
 The fourth notebook was created by me for an assignment.

-The data provided comes form the [FBI 2013 Hate Crime](https://ucr.fbi.gov/hate-crime/2013) statistics.
+The data provided comes from the [FBI Uniform Crime Reporting Program](https://ucr.fbi.gov/hate-crime/2013) statistics.

 - where did the data/code come from
 - what is this data code for/who